-The Real Impact of Late Payments and Outstanding AR on your Business
+The Impact of Late Payments and Outstanding AR on your Business

-A Strategy for Getting Paid
+A B2B Strategy for Getting Paid on Time

 While online platforms and agencies can help to improve the ability to be paid on time - because you have an advocate and the tools - you still want to develop your own independent process to receive timely payments.
-Everyone wants to get paid on time, so here are some tips on speeding up payments and on what to do if you don’t get paid at all.
+Everyone wants to get paid on time, so here are some tips on speeding up payments and what to do if you don’t get paid at all.

 - Put everything in writing.
 This helps to formalize the relationship with your clients, get your payment terms articulated in a clear way that includes due dates and late fees, and have a basis should you need to take your fight for payment further.